Your Favourite Tuktuks Around the World!

 A row of colourful tuktuks in Nuwara Eliya, Sri Lanka.

 All the tuktuks I have seen in Dhaka are green in colour.
-They are known as CNGs, named after their fuel source.
-In fact, the reason why they are green is because they use the cleaner CNG fuel.
+They are known as CNGs (Compressed Natural Gas), and are the dominant tuktuk type in Bangladesh.
+In fact, the reason why they are green is because they use cleaner CNG fuel.
 They are also known as ‘baby-taxis’ apparently.

 Also read: Floating Bridge in Bangladesh – One Ingenious Solution